leahkemp/pipeface/docs/pipeface/setup.md

 - if `in_data_format` is `aligned_bam`, entries in the `file` column must be indexed BAM files (a `.bai` index must exist alongside each BAM)
 - for entries in the `file` column, files containing methylation data should be provided in uBAM/aligned BAM format (and not FASTQ format)
 - provide all entries for a given `sample_id` the same `family_id`
+- `sex` must be 'XX', 'XY' or 'NONE', and all entries for a given `sample_id` must agree
 - in duo mode, exactly 2 unique `sample_id` values are required per `family_id`, with a `proband` and either a `father` or `mother` in the `family_position` column
 - in trio mode, exactly 3 unique `sample_id` values are required per `family_id`, with a `proband`, `father` and `mother` in the `family_position` column
 - set `regions_of_interest` to 'NONE' if not required